aioz-ai/CVPRW21_GPS/README.md

-# CVPRW2021 - Graph-based Person Signature for Person Re-Identifications (GPS)
+# Graph-based Person Signature for Person Re-Identifications (GPS)
-AIOZ - CVPRW 2021: "Graph-based Person Signature for Person Re-Identifications (GPS)"

 This repository is the implementation of `GPS` for Person Re-Identifications task.
 Our model achieved **87.8**, **78.7** on mean Average Precision (mAP) and **95.2**, **88.2** on Cumulative Matching Characteristic (CMC) R-1 over Market1501 and DukeMTMC-ReID datasets, respectively.
 For the detail, please refer to [link](https://arxiv.org/pdf/2104.06770.pdf).